V-TERM/cs7641_census_project/index.md

 ## Potential results and discussion

-     -Analysis on PCA results: feature importance across the census-voting prediction scenario
+     .Analysis on PCA results: feature importance across the census-voting prediction scenario

-     -Demographic shifts across the years and how the said shifts may/not affect the voting.
+     .Demographic shifts across the years and how the said shifts may/not affect the voting

-     -A robust ML model which predicts the voting results given demographic features.
+     .A robust ML model which predicts the voting results given demographic features